jeremeamia/php-design-patterns/README.md

 php-design-patterns
 ===================

-Design patterns implemented using traits in PHP 5.4
+Design patterns implemented using traits and interfaces with PHP 5.4.

+**NOTE:** Under development.
+Not for use in production code.
+Happy to receive help/ideas/criticism.